DevingOnDiscord/hello-world/README.md

 # hello-world
-hello world in all the languages i know, it's that simple. feel free to contribute
+hello world in a lot of languages, it's that simple. feel free to contribute